AntoineBouquet/stats-fr-emarque-basketball-extractor/README.md

 - `recapFile` is the summary sheet file path (:fr: Récapitulatif)
 - `historyFile` is the history sheet file path (:fr: Historique)
 - `shootPositionsFile` extract approximate shoot positions sheet file path (:fr: Positions de tir)

+`slowMode` is an optional boolean param.
+If set to true, all periods of all players will be process one by one (good for low capacity computers).

 #### Get stats from match sheet